Editorial by Industrial Quick Search

 Medical Equipment

-Many types of medical equipment are made from plastic using the vacuum forming method.
-Such as thermoformed trays, blister packs, clamshells, CT scanner components, MRI machine components, X-ray machine components, carts, trays, heating pads, operation kits, vacuum formed trays, and many more.
-Some of them are shown below:
+Various types of medical equipment are manufactured from plastic using the vacuum forming method.
+Examples include thermoformed trays, blister packs, clamshells, CT scanner components, MRI machine components, X-ray machine components, carts, trays, heating pads, operation kits, and more.
+Some of these items are illustrated below:

 Belly Pans